Show navigation Hide navigation

 Be right back - Gone adventuring!!

-Click the image and download a copy of the scavenger hunt, head outside and try to sport as many different insects and plants as possible.
+Click the image to download a copy of the scavenger hunt, then head outside with your child and try to spot as many different insects and plants as you can.

 The 24-Hour Movement Guidelines for children aged 0-5 years recommend a balance of physical activity, sedentary behaviour, and sleep, for healthy growth and development.